TROJAN1HAMMER/ExpenseTrackerBackend_Harshith_B/README.md

 ## 🏁 Conclusion

-You now have a fully functional, production-ready **Expense Tracker Backend** with:
+This is a fully functional, production-ready **Expense Tracker Backend** with:

 * Firebase authentication
 * CRUD for expenses